-B.3.2 Risk Management Function
+B.3.2 Risk Function

-The Risk Function is responsible for the design and implementation of the RMF, and the design, implementation and independent validation of the IM.
-The Risk Management Function reports to the Company's Board on material risks, together with any other specific areas of risk requested by the Board, and assists the Board, Risk Committee and management in the effective operation of the RMF including, amongst other things, the provision of specialist analysis and quality reviews, an aggregated view of the risk profile, and an assessment of the key risks associated with the business's strategy, major projects, strategic investments and other key decisions.
+The Risk Function (Risk Management, Actuarial, Conduct and Compliance) is responsible for the design and implementation of the RMF, and the design, implementation and independent validation of the Internal Model (IM).
+The Risk Function reports to the Company's Board on material risks, together with any other specific areas of risk requested by the Board, and assists the Board, Risk and Conduct Committees and Management in the effective operation of the RMF including, amongst other things, the provision of specialist analysis and quality reviews, an aggregated view of the risk profile, and an assessment of the key risks associated with the business's strategy, major projects, strategic investments and other key decisions.

-The CRO has direct management accountability for the Risk Management Function and is responsible for prudential regulatory risk management.
-The Board and Risk Committee receives regular reports from the CRO setting out his concerns, and recommended areas for committee focus.
+The CRO has direct management accountability for the Risk Function and is responsible for prudential regulatory risk management.
+The Board and Risk Committees receives regular reports from the CRO setting out their opinion on the most significant risks facing the Company and the adequacy of Management's actions being taken to address these.

-The Risk Management Function has authority to review all areas of the Company and has full, free and unrestricted access to all activities, records, property and personnel necessary to complete its work.
-Appointment and removal of the CRO are matters reserved for the Board, on the recommendation of the Risk Committee, which supports the independence of the Risk Management Function.
+The Risk Function has authority to review all areas of the Company and has full, free and unrestricted access to all activities, records, property and personnel necessary to complete its work.
+Appointment and removal of the CRO are matters reserved for the Board, on the recommendation of the Risk Committee, which supports the independence of the Risk Function.

-Prudential risk management activities performed by the Risk Management Function include:
+Prudential risk management activities performed by the Risk Function include: